Lanie-Chen/Lanie-Chen.github.io/geospatial_analysis.md

 <br>
 <br>
 • Applied the US Census dataset and Healthcare Facilities dataset to examine the current spatial accessibility of pediatricians in San Francisco.
-• Created a 15-minute driving catchment area and estimated the accessibility using **the 2 step Floating Catchment Area method (2SFCA)** for supply and demand area.
+• Created 15-minute driving catchment areas centered at supply and demand areas, and estimated the accessibility using **the 2 step Floating Catchment Area method (2SFCA)** to identify the spatial accessibility ratio of pediatric services in San Francisco.
 • Stressed the importance of considering non-spatial factors and choosing a bigger catchment area to obtain more accurate results to address the **Modifiable Areal Unit Problem (MAUP)**.
-• Concluded that this project aimed to assess spatial accessibility to pediatric services in San Francisco and that the results required careful interpretation due to the limitations of the study.
 • Indicated the uneven distribution of Pediatric healthcare services in San Francisco as a result of children population pattern, highlighting the need for better access to pediatric services in underserved areas.
 • Emphasized the importance of targeted healthcare policies and interventions to address healthcare disparities.
 <br>